CitadelStronghold/gem/docs/Setup.md

 # Partitioning

 > fdisk -l
-- List disks
+- Lists disks
-- Note your disk you want to install to: /dev/sda
+- Note your disk you want to install to: `/dev/sda`

 > fdisk /dev/sda